NETWAYS/foreman-training/plugins/08_openscap.md

 Get the zip archive from https://github.com/ComplianceAsCode/content/releases which includes the Policy files.
 The Foreman plugin requires the datastream files which have "ds" in their name.
-You can upload them via "Hosts > Compliance > SCAP content" and name it matching your operatingsystem.
-We are choosing CentOS 8 which is an automatically adjusted file based on the one for RHEL 8.
+You can upload them via "Hosts > Compliance > SCAP contents" and name it matching your operatingsystem.
+We are choosing CentOS 9 which is an automatically adjusted file based on the one for RHEL 9.
-Currently the URL of the OVAL files has to be adjusted to https://access.redhat.com/security/data/oval/v2/RHEL8/rhel-8.oval.xml.bz2 or better to https://security.almalinux.org/oval/org.almalinux.alsa-8.xml.bz2.

 Content files are avaiable now so navigate to "Hosts > Compliance > Policies" to create a "New Policy".
 Choose "Puppet" or "Ansible" as Deployment Option, name it, choose SCAP Content provided and XCCDF Profile you prefer, schedule it "Weekly" on "Sunday" and assign it to Hostgroup "CentOS".
-If you have no preference, the "Standard System Security Profile" is a good one to start.
+If you have no preference, the "Protection Profile for General Purpose Operating Systems " is a good one to start.

 To view the guide click on the "Show Guide" action from the drop down button next to the policy.